sercankulcu/sercankulcu.github.io/_fun/fight-club.md

    - alienation
 ---

-I watched *Fight Club* for the first time on a small computer monitor in a student room.

-That was probably the ideal environment.

-The room contained a bed, a desk, too many cables, a few books, CDs, clothes that should have been folded, and possessions I had somehow decided were necessary despite having very little money.

-Then Tyler Durden started talking about possessions.

-The film was immediately irritating.

-That is partly why I liked it.

-It attacks things that are easy to recognize in other people and less comfortable to recognize in yourself: the need to build an identity from objects, the desire to escape ordinary life, the suspicion that everyone else has understood adulthood better than you have.

-I was young enough for the film's anger to feel attractive.

-That matters.

-There is a version of *Fight Club* that is very easy to misunderstand if you encounter it at the right—or wrong—age.

-Tyler is charismatic.

-He speaks in sentences designed to be remembered.

-He rejects consumer culture, office life, status anxiety, comfort, fear, and conventional success.

-For someone who already feels trapped by routine, that sounds like freedom.

-But the film keeps showing what happens when rebellion becomes another system.

-Fight Club begins as escape.

-Then it develops rules.

-Then hierarchy.

-Then obedience.

-Then uniforms of a different kind.

-The people who wanted to stop being replaceable consumers become replaceable members of a movement.

-That transformation became much more interesting to me than the fighting.

-We often imagine conformity and rebellion as opposites.

-The film suggests how easily one can become the other.

-A person can reject one identity only to accept another identity even more completely.

-Consumer culture says: become yourself by buying these things.

-Tyler says: become free by doing these things.

-Both offer a package.

-The narrator's apartment is important for that reason.

-He has constructed himself through catalogs.
-Furniture becomes biography.

-Then the apartment disappears.

-At first the destruction looks liberating.

-But removing an artificial identity does not automatically reveal an authentic one underneath.

-Sometimes there is just confusion.

-The film's real subject, for me, gradually became identity rather than consumerism.

-Who is speaking inside your head?

-Which desires are actually yours?

-How much of your personality is assembled from expectations, advertisements, work, fear, other people, imagined versions of masculinity?

-Those questions are harder than breaking furniture.

-The support groups at the beginning are also important.

-The narrator cannot sleep because he feels disconnected from his own life.
-He finds relief by entering rooms where other people are confronting mortality.

-It is strange and morally questionable.

-It is also revealing.

-He needs genuine human emotion so badly that he borrows access to someone else's suffering.

-Fight Club later provides another form of bodily reality.

-Pain makes the moment undeniable.

-You cannot answer email while being punched.

-The body forces the mind to be present.

-I think part of the film's appeal comes from that fantasy: the desire to experience something so immediate that all the abstract anxieties of modern life temporarily disappear.

-But immediacy is not the same as meaning.

-The film eventually has to destroy Tyler's philosophy from inside because following it consistently leads somewhere terrifying.

-The first time I watched *Fight Club*, I remembered the lines.

-Years later, I remembered the warning.

-That difference probably says more about age than about the film.

-When the credits ended on that small monitor, I looked around the room.

-Nothing I owned was especially impressive.

-Still, for a few minutes every object seemed to be asking a question.

-Do I have this because I need it?

-Because I like it?

-Or because, somewhere along the way, I decided a person like me is supposed to own one?
+I watched *Fight Club* on a small computer monitor in a student room containing nearly everything a student room is expected to contain: an inexpensive desk, cables in permanent negotiation with one another, books stacked horizontally because the shelf was full, CDs, clothes waiting to become laundry, and several objects I had bought because owning them had briefly seemed like progress.

+Then Tyler Durden began talking about possessions.

+The timing was irritating.

+That was part of the film's attraction.
+It attacks the small agreements people make with ordinary life: that a better object may improve the person who owns it, that a job can serve as identity, that comfort and purpose are approximately the same thing.

+I was young enough for Tyler's anger to sound intelligent before it sounded dangerous.

+That distinction matters.
+A charismatic idea does not need to be entirely wrong.
+In fact, it works better if the first diagnosis is accurate.
+The narrator is numb.
+His work is meaningless to him.
+He buys objects to give shape to a personality he cannot otherwise feel.
+His insomnia is the body's refusal to participate in the arrangement.

+Tyler sees the weakness and offers an answer with perfect confidence.

+The answer is worse than the disease.

+This is what I appreciate most now.
+Fight Club begins as rebellion against a system and gradually becomes another system, complete with rules, hierarchy, ritual, uniforms and obedience.
+Men who wanted to escape being interchangeable consumers become interchangeable members of Project Mayhem.

+The joke is brutal because it is believable.
+Rebellion can become conformity with different clothing.

+Consumer culture says: buy these things and become yourself.
+Tyler says: reject these things and become yourself.
+Both instructions still provide a package.

+The support groups at the beginning reveal how hungry the narrator is for something unmanufactured.
+He enters rooms where people are confronting illness and death because their emotion feels real enough to break through his numbness.
+It is ethically dubious and psychologically precise.
+He cannot feel his own life, so he borrows access to someone else's.

+Fight Club provides a more violent version of the same solution.
+Pain forces attention into the present.
+A fist is difficult to multitask around.
+The body becomes undeniable.

+That fantasy has obvious appeal in a life dominated by abstract anxieties, deadlines, screens and imagined futures.
+We sometimes want an experience so immediate that it leaves no room for rumination.

+But immediacy is not meaning.

+The first time I saw the film, I remembered Tyler's sentences.
+They were designed to be carried away.
+Years later, I remembered the structure that destroys them.

+That change probably says more about getting older than about cinema.

+When the credits ended in that student room, I looked around at the desk, the CDs, the cheap chair and the things I had accumulated.
+None was impressive enough to represent a consumerist tragedy.

+Still, for a few minutes the room became an interrogation.

+Why do I own this?

+Because I need it?

+Because I enjoy it?

+Or because I once imagined that a person like me should have one?